Sehwani2/haptic-macropad/README.md

 should be considered.

 ---
-Possible causes:
-- Initial electrical angle issue
-- Encoder offset issue
-- FOC control loop timing issue (suspected)

-The FOC control loop may not be running with sufficient timing determinism during startup.
-Migration to an RTOS-based implementation is being evaluated.

-Currently under investigation.

----
+BLDC Motor Startup Realignment & Vibration (Resolved) During the initial startup calibration (D-axis alignment), the motor occasionally experienced high-frequency vibration or failure to align.
+This happened when the rotor was accidentally positioned at a 180° electrical angle relative to the target vector—creating a physical equilibrium dead-lock—or due to raw register noise from the encoder on power-up.

+Solution
+Developed an anti-deadlock startup sequence in firmware:

+Encoder Dummy Loop: Flushes initial hardware register spikes for 300ms before triggering the align phase.

+Phase-Kick Start: Forcefully injects a 90° phase offset for 50ms to instantly break any physical equilibrium dead-lock regardless of the rotor's initial resting position.

+Soft-Start Ramp: Smoothly ramps up the alignment voltage to lock the target 0° electrical angle without physical resonance or overshoot.

+This fully resolved the startup jitter, ensuring a reliable 100% alignment rate.

-# Future Improvements
+Future Improvements
-- [ ] Fix Motor Alignment Issue
+[x] Fix Motor Alignment & Startup Jitter Issue
-- [ ] NeoPixel LED integration
+[ ] NeoPixel LED integration
-- [ ]  Ambient Light Sensor integration
+[ ] Ambient Light Sensor integration
-- [ ] Additional Haptic Effects
-- [ ] 3D Printed Case
+[ ] Additional Haptic Effects (Spring, Barrier, Detent Customization) [ ] 3D Printed Case
-- [ ] GUI improvements
+[ ] GUI improvements (LVGL Page animations)
-- [ ] RTOS porting
+[ ] RTOS porting

----

 # Reference